 The APDT Good Companion Awards are a national program taking dogs through general day to day skills in progressive courses.
 They also focus on you progressing as a trainer!

 These courses focus on real world training including lead walking, recall, leave, drop, appropriate greeting and lots more!
-They are about you becoming a better training and understanding your dog more and are perfect for all breeds and ages of dogs!
+They are about you becoming a better trainer and understanding your dog more and are perfect for all breeds and ages of dogs!

 “learning this way is so positive and builds confidence in us both.
 Getting notes by email after each lesson was a real bonus and helped me to better understand what and how to practice throughout the following week.
 We’re looking forward to our next course.”

 Please see our most frequently asked questions below.
 If you have any further questions please get in touch.

 Our group training is £100 per dog for a six week course of classes.

 Classes are an hour long and the course runs for six weeks.
 These are generally six consecutive weeks (same day of the week and time) unless otherwise stated.

 To start the bronze course your dog needs to have completed our Life Skills class.